Fenyx4/U4DosRandomizer/README.md

 ```
 Options:
   -s |--s <seed>    The seed for the randomizer.
 Same seed will produce the same map.
   -p |--p <path>    Path to Ultima 4 installation.
 Leaving blank will assume it is the working directory.
-If that fails it will prompt you for the path.
   -r |--r           Restore original Ultima 4 files.
   -m |--m           Output a minimap of the overworld.
+  --spellRemove     Put in the letters of the spells you want removed. e.g. "--spellRemove zed" would remove zdown, energy field and dispel.
+  --dngStone        Randomize the location of stones in the dungeons
   -? | -h | --help  Show help information
 ```

 All the files the randomizer changes get backed up with the extension ".orig" added.

 Example: https://imgur.com/qNRxpSy

+"The generation of random numbers is too important to be left to chance." - Robert R. Coveyou